MoFEM/mofem-cephas/joss/paper.md

  difficulties simultaneously.
 To reduce the solver time, the properties of hierarchical and heterogenous approximation basis, constructed Legendre [@ainsworth2003hierarchic] or Jacobi [@fuentes2015orientation] polynomials, can be exploited.
-Such bases enables to rise approximation locally and produce sparse and well conditioned systems of equations.
-Moreover algebraic system constructed with hierarchical base can be naturally restricted to lower dimensions and used as preconditioner, e.g. multi-grid solvers.
+Such bases enable to rise approximation locally and produce sparse and well-conditioned systems of equations.
+Moreover algebraic system constructed with hierarchical basis can be naturally restricted to lower dimensions and used as preconditioner, e.g. multi-grid solvers.
 This approach is ideal for elliptic problems such as solid elasticity; however, for hyperbolic problems the efficiency bottleneck could be in the assembly